shrishobana/FaceDetectionAPI/README.md

 # FaceDetectionAPI
-A simple Console app (.NET Framework) that uses REST calls with the Azure Face service to detect faces in an image and return their attributes.
+In Visual Studio, create a new Console app (.NET Framework) project and name it FaceDetection.

 This is my modified code from: Quickstart: Detect faces in an image using the Face REST API and C# https://docs.microsoft.com/en-us/azure/cognitive-services/face/quickstarts/csharp

+A Face subscription key.
+You can get a free trial subscription key from Try Cognitive Services.
+Or, follow the instructions in Create a Cognitive Services account to subscribe to the Face service and get your key.

-Input: jpg image (on local disk) containing a human face
+Input: jpg image (on local disk) containing a human face for Example:"@"c:\face.jpg"

-Output: JSON result to console and JSON file (on local disk)
+Output: JSON result to console and JSON file (on local disk).